-Sky Frames, University of Maryland, 2007
+University of Maryland, College Park, MD, 2007

-The central studio space of the University’s architecture building is daylit by 24 large, square skylights.
+The studio space of the University’s architecture building is daylit by 24 large, square skylights.
 A decision to replace the aging, original plastic domes with more energy-efficient glazing presented an opportunity to explore alternative approaches to lighting and enclosure as well as teaching.

-The concept of the building as an instrument, inhabited by observers and connected to the infinite scale of the universe by a light-pierced threshold, guided the development of this scheme.
-It proposes an array of faceted, translucent pyramidal volumes occupying the roof over the assembly space.
+The concept of the building as an instrument, inhabited by observers and connected to the infinite scale of the universe by a light-pierced threshold, guided the development of the scheme.
+It proposes an array of faceted, translucent pyramidal volumes occupying the roof over the space.
 Each pyramid is oriented either to catch low-angle sunlight at twilight or to align with a specific, critical solar position.
 The design strategy transforms the building into both an instrument of measure—marking the position of the sun during critical times of the year—and an instrument of play, a dynamic scaffolding to support ongoing investigations into the material and immaterial realms of architecture.